gagagadev/testing/index.md

 <canvas id="canvas" width="150" height="150"></canvas>
 <script src="draw.js"></script>

-You can use the [editor on GitHub](https://github.com/gagagadev/testing/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+YYou can use the [editor on GitHub](https://github.com/gagagadev/testing/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.